partiallyderived/Learn-C-With-Babbo/README.md

 Hiya!
-In this repository, you can learn C with Babbo, a monkey-like creature who spends the vast majority of its time in front of a computer screen.
+In this repository, you can learn C with Babbo, a monkey-like creature that spends the vast majority of its time in front of a computer screen.
 To use this course, click on the chapter directories (folders) and read the PDFs and/or source code associated with each lesson and chapter.
 Directories prefixed with a period (e.g., `.hidden`) have files used to generate PDFs and are unrelated to the course.
 Here is a summary of what is covered in this course: